The turn of the 1950s and 1960s was a breaking point in the history of pop music, golden age of rockabilly, teen pop and doo wop. In

 Instrumental

-Teen Sound
+· Teen Sound (see below)

 and denoted as Xnn: X=,R,Q,V,T,P. For many Artists, categorization is fuzzy!!!